Tiamarth/Arc-for-Discord/README.md

 # Note:

-I'm presently in the middle of completely rewriting this skin to make sure it's completely compatible with recent versions of Discord (stable).
-Right now it's still pretty broken but it should be pretty useable if you set Discord to use the dark theme.
+I'm currently rewriting this skin to make sure it's compatible with recent versions of Discord (stable.)
+It's pretty broken, but should be mostly useable if you set Discord to use the dark theme.

 # Arc-for-Discord